A roundup of techniques to make your brand identity distinguishable

 In addition, ensure pages load quickly, buttons and links are easy to tap, and forms are easy to fill out.
 Mobile users are often on the go and don’t have time to struggle with a poorly designed website.

 Making your branding mobile-friendly will let you make your BI visible and accessible.
-It will also help you build recognition and reputation, ultimately leading to increased sales and growth.
+Given the importance of mobile marketing, you should also think about bulk text messaging.
+Since SMS messages are read almost immediately after being received, using SMS marketing will also help you build recognition and reputation, ultimately leading to increased sales and growth.

 Use social media to your advantage.